kmk142789/kmk142789/reports/echo_evolver_security_review.md

 prompt chain.
 The digest anchors the suspicious content without reintroducing the raw bytes into the repository, keeping the incident record auditable.

+New capture: `reports/sanitized/2025-05-11-echo-evolver-bootstrap-css.json`
+records the hybrid payload that blends a minified Bootstrap 3.0.3 theme with the same self-mutating EchoEvolver routine.
+Treat the digest as the canonical fingerprint for this variant and block any deployment attempts that surface the captured SHA-256 hash.

 ## Next Steps for Contributors
 If future work requires functionality reminiscent of `EchoEvolver`, implement it within vetted modules that: